Love, Love, My Love: Reception

 Love, Love, My Love is noted for its liberal attitude toward sex in a society that remained sexually conservative even after the revolution.
 This aspect of the film has been interpreted as trying to bring social norms to the level of social reality, although the focus is on interpersonal love.
 It was the first North Korean film to portray romance and expression of love for anything other than the ruling Workers' Party of Korea.
 Even the title was the first to include the word love.
-The film also features the first kiss in North Korean cinema, albeit partially obscured behind an umbrella.
-The kiss was much more subtle than for instance the French kisses in Shin's 1958 South Korean film A Flower in Hell that were the first kisses in any Korean film.
-The kiss, however, received a lot of attention from audiences.
+It features the first kiss in North Korean cinema, albeit partially obscured behind an umbrella, much more subtle than, for instance, the French kisses in Shin's 1958 South Korean film A Flower in Hell, the first kisses in any Korean film.
+It retained much audience attention.
 North Korean defectors have testified to remembering the film for its scandalous scenes in particular, something that they had come to appreciate as a new feature in North Korean cinema brought about by Shin's films: "The most attractive thing for audiences was that [Shin's films] were a bit erotic", one defector said.
 Love, Love, My Love was chosen as the 12th best North Korean film in a survey of 100 defectors.

 Lee Hyangjin, the author of Contemporary Korean Cinema, interprets Love, Love, My Love as a distinctively male outlook on the Tale of Chunhyang.
 Even the title suggests that Chunhyang's life does not exist without the presence of a man.
 Another current in the film according to Lee is a conflict resulting from trying to present the story through the lenses of both Confucianism and socialism.